BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Events-List.md

 ## Cancels the Conversation: `cancelconversation`

-  Cancels the conversation, if the player is participating a conversation.
+  Cancels the active conversation of the player.

 ```YAML title="Example"
   events: